 Employing a domestic helper is not an easy decision.
 Hiring a domestic helper in Singapore will cost at least S$700 per month including a very low salary for the worker and the concessionary levy.
-Naturally, you need to be excessively careful in your recruiting process, which requires interviewing prospective candidates and make sure you choose the person fit for the job.
+Naturally, you need to be excessively careful in your recruiting process, which requires interviewing prospective candidates and making sure you choose the person fit for the job.
 One other important aspect you need to consider is the hiring cost.
-Hiring a live-in domestic helper costs more than just the helper’s salary and you should take into consideration all possible costs before you make the final decision.
+Hiring a live-in maid costs more than just the helper’s salary and you should take into consideration all possible costs before you make the final decision.
 Below we have listed for you the different costs you will be required to pay while hiring a domestic helper.

-The first and foremost cost that you should be concerned about is the basic salary of the domestic helper, which usually starts from S$500.
-The salary depends on the educational qualification of the helper and the level of experience of working with kids, and thus can vary accordingly.
-However, this salary does not include the food, lodging, travel and medical expenses of the helper, which you will be responsible for and will be required to pay separately.
+The first and foremost cost that you should be concerned about is the basic maid salary, which usually starts from S$600.
+The salary depends on the educational qualification of the helper and the level of experience of working with kids and thus can vary accordingly.
+However, this salary does not include the food, lodging, travel, and medical expenses of the helper, which you will be responsible for and will be required to pay separately.
 The average monthly salary for skilled workers with few years of experience is between S$750 and S$950.

 The second most important cost which you will be required to pay is the foreign domestic worker levy.
-This cost has to be paid by you directly to the Government of Singapore, and amounts to a normal monthly rate of S$265.
+This cost has to be paid directly to the Government of Singapore and amounts to a normal monthly rate of S$300.
 However, if you qualify for the concessionary rate you will be required to pay a sum of S$60 only.
-To be eligible for the concessionary rate, you must have living with you at your registered address an infant child or grandchild, and elderly parent or grandparent, or a family member who is a person with disability.
+To be eligible for the concessionary rate, you must have living with you at your registered address an infant child or grandchild, and elderly parent or grandparent, or a family member who is a person with a disability.

-Generally, domestic helpers are hired through recruitment agencies which need you to pay them a fee in return for their services.
-The fee varies according to the agencies, but usually increases with the reliability and repute of the agency.
-Most good agencies expect a fee of about S$1000 and include a range of services which they publish with their prices.
+Generally, maids are hired through recruitment agencies which need you to pay them a fee in return for their services.
+The fee varies according to the agencies but usually increases with the reliability and repute of the agency.
+Most good agencies expect a placement fee of about S$2,500 for a full placement or around SG$1,200 for transfer maids (direct hire).
 It is important to understand that you must never choose an agency based on its fee.
-More than often agencies with a low fee are unethical and should not be trusted to recommend responsible domestic helpers.
-You also have the possibility to hire a maid without an agency, the process is easy and quick.
+More than often agencies with low fees are unethical and should not be trusted to recommend responsible domestic helpers.
+You also can hire a maid without an agency, the process is easy and quick.

-Your domestic helper might fall sick or meet a personal accident during the time she is working for you, and therefore you need to pay for her medical insurance and personal accident insurance.
+Your domestic helper might fall sick or have a personal accident during the time she is working for you, and therefore you need to pay for her medical insurance and personal accident insurance.
 It's mandatory by law to buy medical insurance with a coverage of at least S$15,000 per year for inpatient care and day surgery.
-It's also compulsory to buy a personal accident insurance with a sum assured of at least S$60,000 per year.
-Some insurance agencies offer an insurance policy which combines both the above mentioned insurances for a period of twenty six months and starts at around S$200.
+It's also compulsory to buy personal accident insurance with a sum assured of at least S$60,000 per year.
+Some insurance agencies offer an insurance policy that combines both the above-mentioned insurances for a period of twenty-six months and starts at around S$200.

-And lastly, you will be responsible to pay the airfare of your domestic helper for her to travel to Singapore, which may cost you somewhere between from S$200 to S$600 and may vary according to the time of the year.
-Along with it, you will also be required to pay the S$75 fee of a Settling in Programme (SIP), which you domestic helper will need to take upon her arrival.
+Lastly, you will be responsible for paying the airfare of your domestic helper for her to travel to Singapore, which may cost you somewhere between S$200 to S$600 and may vary according to the time of the year.
+Along with it, you will also be required to pay the S$75 fee for a Settling in Programme (SIP), which your domestic helper will need to take upon her arrival.
 With both parents working all throughout the day, it is only natural that the practice of hiring a helper is becoming increasingly common in a city like Singapore.
-More and more dual-income families in Singapore are appointing domestic helpers to take care of their house and children, since they cannot afford to take out time from their busy schedules.
-The global hiring cost is to be considered before to sign any contract!
+More and more dual-income families in Singapore are appointing domestic helpers to take care of their house and children since they cannot afford to take out time from their busy schedules.
+The global hiring cost is to be considered before signing any contract!